Step-by-Step Guide to Booking Award Tickets

 - For business and first-class tickets, it almost always makes sense to use your points when you can.
 The cash prices for these tickets are almost always high relative to the number of miles that you would typically need for an award ticket.
 But this advice only holds if you would willingly pay the full cash price for the premium cabin tickets.

-- Even if a cash reservation is a better deal, you can frequently still use your points.
+- Even if a cash reservation is a better deal, you can frequently still use your points for a free flight.
 Depending on what credit card you have, you can use Ultimate Rewards points at 1.5 cents each and ThankYou points at 1.25 cents each to purchase any ticket through Chase's or Citi's website.
 If you have the Business Platinum card, you can book some tickets at the equivalent of 1.54 cents per point through Amex's site.
 Or you can take advantage of cash-like points you earn through cards like the Capital One Venture or Barclays Arrival card.
 Pay for Any Ticket Using Credit Card Points, Regardless of Award Availability.

 1.5 cents per point is just a recommended starting value.
 The true value for your cutoff should be based on a reasonable expectation of how valuable your points will be (in the foreseeable future).
 You don’t want to hold onto your points forever, in constant search for more valuable redemptions.
 But you also don’t want to use them today, when you can easily get more value for them at a later time.
 If you find you are never taking advantage of your points, lower the cutoff value.
 If you find you never have the points you need, raise the value.
 For more details see How Much are Points Worth?